Edgegap and AWS GameLift both offer dedicated game server hosting orchestration.

 Edgegap consistently releases updates through sprints, maintaining a cadence of a release every two weeks on average, introducing new features, improvements and bug fixes each time.
 All listed in its release notes.

-AWS release notes are tracked here, and has a 1 to 2 months cadence as of writing.
+AWS release notes are tracked publicly, and have a 1 to 2 month cadence as of writing.

 Security & Support